denisse-dev/irc-bouncer/README.md

 ## Configuration (WIP):

-1. Connect to the instance `ssh bouncie@<redacted> -p 45632`, you'll see the following:
+1. Connect to the instance `ssh bouncie@<redacted> -p 45632`, you'll see the following when logging-in for the first time:

 ```
 The authenticity of host '[<redacted>]:45632 ([<redacted>]:45632)' can't be established.